Waitākere College

 Courses of Study

 Other subjects chosen depend on the English class a student is placed in.
-Choice of subjects is outlined under SUBJECT CHOICES.
+The choice of subjects is outlined under SUBJECT CHOICES.
 It is possible for students to study different subjects at different levels at the same time.

 Reception Class